 • A negative result will require no further screens unless indications of impairment are present, in which case additional screens may be requested.

-• If there is a break in an instructor's employment, the urine drug screen will need to be repeated.
+• If there is a break in an instructor's employment or the student's enrollment, the urine drug screen will need to be repeated.

-Any student/instructor with a positive background check must be cleared through the Ascension WI Student Placement Coordinator prior to the start of their clinical experience.
+Any student or instructor with a finding on the background check must be cleared through the Ascension WI Student Placement Coordinator prior to the start of their clinical experience.